Towards Fairness-Aware Federated Learning: FAFL Evaluation Metrics

 where $\overline{F}(t)$ refers to the average accuracy across all FL clients.
 A lower AV value indicates a higher degree of fairness for a given FL method.
-Let $\{F_1(t), \cdots, F_n(t)\}$ and $\{F_1(t'), \cdots, F_n(t')\}$ be the accuracy distribution among $n$ clients for two FL methods $t$ and $t'$, respectively.
-We say that method $t$ is fairer than $t'$ if $AV (F_1(t), \cdots, F_n(t)) < AV (F_1(t'), \cdots, F_n(t'))$.
+Let $\{F_1(t), \dots, F_n(t)\}$ and $\{F_1(t'), \dots, F_n(t')\}$ be the accuracy distribution among $n$ clients for two FL methods $t$ and $t'$, respectively.
+We say that method $t$ is fairer than $t'$ if $AV (F_1(t), \dots, F_n(t)) < AV (F_1(t'), \dots, F_n(t'))$.
+Some research works \cite{Ditto2021} use the standard deviation of performance across different devices to measure fairness.
+Since both standard deviation and AV share the same idea of reflecting the variability in distribution (i.e., standard deviation is the square root of AV), we also include these works in this section.

 There are some drawbacks of using AV to evaluate algorithmic fairness: i) it is sensitive to outliers; and ii) it only measures the relative fairness by assigning a higher degree of fairness to the method with lower AV.

 \item \textbf{Distance Metrics}: Distance metrics (e.g., Cosine Distance, Euclidean Distance, Maximum Difference, Mean absolute error) have been applied to measure the similarity between the performance of various FL methods in order to study their fairness.
-They are commonly adopted by FL contribution evaluation methods \cite{Song9006327, WeiDataValuation2020} to measure how accurate the estimated FL participants' contributions are.
-Let ${\phi}^* = \langle {\phi_1^*},{\phi_2^*},\cdots,{\phi_n^*} \rangle$ and ${\phi} = \langle {\phi_1},{\phi_2},\cdots,{\phi_n} \rangle$ be the vectors of normalized contributions for $n$ clients calculated by two methods $t^{*}$ and $t$ based on Eq. \eqref{SVequation}.
-Normalization is performed to remove numerical differences and reflect the ratio difference between contributions of two clients.
-Here, $t^{*}$ is a method that can compute the ground truth contributions by the FL participants. \begin{enumerate} \item The \textbf{Euclidean Distance} between $\phi^*$ and $\phi$ is computed as:
+They are commonly adopted by FL contribution evaluation methods \cite{Song9006327, WeiDataValuation2020, GTGshapley} to measure how accurate the estimated FL participants' contributions are.
+Let ${\phi}^* = \langle {\phi_1^*},{\phi_2^*},\dots,{\phi_n^*} \rangle$ and ${\phi} = \langle {\phi_1},{\phi_2},\dots,{\phi_n} \rangle$ be the vectors of normalized contributions for $n$ clients calculated by two methods $t^{*}$ and $t$ based on Eq. \eqref{SVequation}.
+Normalization is performed to remove numerical differences and reflect the ratio difference between the contributions of two clients.
+Here, $t^{*}$ is a method that can compute the ground truth contributions by the FL participants. \begin{enumerate} \item The \textbf{Euclidean Distance} between $\phi^*$ and $\phi$ is: